A Comprehensive Study on Large Language Models for Mutation Testing: Study Design

+\smalltitlecolon{RQ1.2: Average Ochiai Coefficient} This metric estimates the semantic similarity between a mutant and its corresponding real bug based on their passing and failing test cases~\cite{offutt2001mutation}. \textit{Ochiai coefficient} measures how a mutation resembles its corresponding real bug.
+The \textit{Ochiai coefficient} was originally introduced as a general similarity measure but later became widely adopted in spectrum-based fault localization (SBFL)~\cite{zou2019empirical}.
+In this study, we use the Ochiai coefficient in its original form to assess how closely a mutant resembles its corresponding real bug, which is consistent with the findings of Ojdanic et al.~\cite{ojdanic2023syntactic}.

-\smalltitlecolon{Ochiai Coefficient} approximates the semantic similarity by passing and failing test cases~\cite{offutt2001mutation}, which is also widely used in the field of fault localization~\cite{zou2019empirical}.
-Following the existing study~\cite{ojdanic2023syntactic}, we employ the Ochiai Coefficient to calculate how a mutation resembles its corresponding real bug.
-More concretely, let $M$ and $B$ be a mutation and its corresponding real bug, and let $fT_M$ and $fT_B$ be the set of their failing test cases respectively. $M$' coefficient is computed by the following formula:
+More concretely, let $m$ and $b$ be a mutant and its corresponding real bug, and let $fT_m$ and $fT_b$ be the set of their failing test cases, respectively.
+The coefficient of $m$ is computed by the following formula:

-Therefore, if $M$'s Ochiai Coefficient is $1$, it is semantically equal to its corresponding bug $B$.
+Therefore, if the Ochiai coefficient of $m$ is $1$, it is semantically equal to its corresponding bug $b$.
+Given a bug $b$, the Ochiai coefficient for $b$ is calculated as the mean Ochiai coefficient across all its corresponding de-duplicated mutants (i.e., $(C_b - D_b)$), shown as the following formula: